OpenEvalProject/evals/manuscripts/elife-13141/v2/manuscript.md

 Finally, our bootstrap analysis identified the most likely order of response differentiation to be A5 (ranking 1st 89%, all other regions each less than 5%, middle panel Figure 2A), then M1, PMd, S1 and last A2 (ranking last 73%).

-## Task selection alters spatiotemporal pattern across sensory and motor cortex
+### Task selection alters spatiotemporal pattern across sensory and motor cortex

 Somatosensory feedback also permits rapid transition from one motor task to another (Hammond et al., 1956; Rothwell et al., 1980; Johansson and Flanagan, 2009).
 Our last experiment quantified how perturbation responses were altered across sensory and motor cortices when the load instructed the monkey to move to a second spatial target.
 Loads in this target selection task either pushed the hand into the spatial target (IN) or away from it (OUT), eliciting a larger corrective response in the latter condition(Figure 1C, Pruszynski et al., 2014).
 Note that in this condition, the monkey should always be engaged in the task but produce different magnitudes of response for each target.
 Differences in muscle responses between the IN and OUT targets begin ~85 ms after the applied load (See Materials and methods).
 The onset of this differential response is slower than our previous study (~70 ms, Pruszynski et al., 2014), which likely reflects that that study used a background load to prime the muscles, whereas the present study did not.

-Activity of 263 neurons was recorded in the IN and OUT tasks; with 215 displaying significant perturbation responses in the OUT target Task (refer to
+Activity of 263 neurons was recorded in the IN and OUT tasks; with 215 displaying significant perturbation responses in the OUT target Task (refer to Table 1 for details on the number of neurons responsive to perturbation in each area).
+Perturbation responses in M1 and PMd were commonly altered between the IN and OUT targets (Figure 4, refer to Table 1 for details on the number of neurons).
+Altered responses were also observed in A5, but rarely in somatosensory cortex.
+Significant increases in activity in the OUT target were predominantly observed in M1, but not in A5 and PMd (refer to Table 1 for details on the number of neurons).

 ![Figure 4.](https://cdn.elifesciences.org/articles/13141/elife-13141-fig4-v2.jpg)

 **Figure 4.:** (A) Perturbation response for the OUT (navy blue) versus IN (cyan) targets (same neurons as in Figure 1D).
 (B) Population signal and (C) average differential signal across tasks (OUT-IN) in each cortical area.
-Each scale bar represents 20 sp/s.DOI: http://dx.doi.org/10.7554/eLife.13141.009
+Each scale bar represents 20 sp/s.

 The perturbation magnitude was not significantly different across targets but was significantly different across areas (mixed ANOVA with target as within-subject and area as between-subject variables, p=0.2, F(1,211)=1.64 for the target effect and p=0.005, F(4,211)=3.85 for the interaction of target and area).
 We also directly compared the differential signal across targets (OUT-IN 50–100 ms post perturbation) using a one-way ANOVA (with area as the fixed variable and cells as random variables, p=0.005, F(4,211)=3.85).
 M1 was the only area, which had a significant difference in its activity across the two targets in the 50–100 ms period (one sample t-test, p=0.0001 in M1, p=0.08 in PMd and p>0.3 in A5, A2 and S1, refer to Table 2 for details on the differential activity in each area across tasks).
 A post-hoc analysis (LSD) revealed that M1 differential response between IN and OUT targets was significantly larger than in A5 (p=0.005), A2 (p=0.004) and S1 (p=0.017) but not different than that of PMd (p=0.08).
 The differential activity was not significantly different across other areas (p>0.1 in all other comparisons).